 Mass attendance over the last 12 years will have been impacted by many things but of most significance will be the reduction in Mass times at every church in the parish due to the limited availability of priests.
 Prior to the merger the three parishes had four priests and seven Sunday Masses.
-There are now only three Sunday Masses, one in each church.
+There is now a Saturday vigil and two Sunday Masses, one in each church.
 COVID has had a significant impact more recently.